slowwavesleep/EuroEval/docs/datasets/estonian.md

 ### Grammar-et

+The dataset is a reorganized and simplified version of the [TartuNLP EstGEC dataset](https://github.com/TartuNLP/estgec) dataset.
+The dataset includes the original sentences and their corrected versions.

 The original full dataset consists of 7,937 / 1,000 samples for training and testing, respectively.
 The original dataset consists of 8,937 samples, from which we use 1,024 / 256 / 2,048
 samples for training, validation and testing, respectively.
 The test split is extended with additional examples